What do I need to be accepted into the Teacher Librarian Services credential program?

 What is the MLS degree, and is it required for a credential?

 The Master of Library Science (MLS) degree is not required for a California Teacher Librarian Services Credential.
 If you ever plan to work in another type of library, however, you will want to have a MLS degree from an American Library Association accredited library school in California.
 Those universities offering that degree include UCLA and SJSU (UCLA does not offer the TL credential).
 For international students, the CSULB Master's in Art, Option in Technology and Media Leadership degree provides a solid academic foundation.
-The program is nationally accredited through CAEP, and prepares you to be a technologically skilled librarian and information professional.

 What about the Emergency Teacher Librarian Services Permit?